Skip to main content

 • Debian 11

-This connector is a Java web-application that requires Java 8 or later.
-If you plan to use TLS v1.3, then you must use Java 11 or later.
+This connector is a Java web-application that requires Java 11 or later.
 Both Oracle and OpenJDK Java Runtime Environments are supported.

 Debian/Ubuntu

-1. Start the connector.
-The connector package includes a Systemd service definition.
-The installation procedure creates an aerospike-UPDATE-ME service.
+The connector package includes a systemd service definition.
+The installation procedure creates an aerospike-jms-outbound service.

 Enable the connector to start on system startup or reboot: